mosTavassoli/RunTogether-UX/M3/milestone3.md

 <!--[Describe here the heuristic evaluation you received.
 In particular, report your preparation of the heuristic evaluation: which material you used (with links and/or pictures).
 Then, briefly summarize how the heuristic evaluation was conducted by the facilitator, by including 1-2 photos/screenshots from those taken by the facilitator for each evaluation.
 Include the evaluation result from the evaluators (please mention which group helped you), for example as a link to the on-line spreadsheet.
 Finally, write a non-trivial list of potential changes that your team plans to implement and justify each change by explaining which piece of feedback generates it.]-->

-The evaluation is done with <b>Sportify</b> team through this shared excel document: <br/>
+### Overview
+For Heuristic Evaluation we asked the Sportify Team.
+First facilitator explained the project's description and main activites, then facilitator asked the evaluator to do the some tasks through the wireframe.
+The list of tasks are in the below table.
+While doing these tasks they encountered with some issues and doubts, the evaluator jot down on the paper and at the end the two evaluators entered their feedbacks into the sheet and they sent it to the facilitator.

+The faciliator shared the excel document and ask them after finishing the evaluation it is needed to fill this sheet:<br/>
 https://docs.google.com/spreadsheets/d/1OdyJ5gXErBWyZoP9PEIsTN6Kymwd0BWhgXqkmuWeM-c/edit#gid=0

 The facilitator shared the link of wireframe to the evaluators: <br/>
 https://www.figma.com/file/6H5F2Tti7uppQfdXxuSG5t/profile-page?node-id=109%3A240

-First facilitator explained the description and main activites of the project, then ask them to do the some tasks to see how they can be involve with the wireframe,the list of tasks are in the below table.
-In the middle of doing these tasks they encountered with some doubts, or issues and they reported to the facilitator.

 ### Tasks